 Kim Varney Chandler

-Kim Varney Chandler is a researcher, amateur genealogist, photographer, bird watcher, and dog lover.
-She is a two-time graduate of the University of New Hampshire (’91, ’96G).
-When not immersed in the past, Kim works as a high school counselor and commits an inordinate amount of time to volunteer work.
-Kim is a life-long resident of New Hampshire, except for two stints living south of the Mason-Dixon.
-She lives in Hancock with her husband, Marshell, and Pemi, the hiking therapy dog.
+Kim Varney Chandler is a researcher, amateur genealogist, photographer, bird watcher, and dog lover, and is the author of the book Covered Bridges of New Hampshire, published by Peter E. Randall Publisher in 2022.
+She is a two-time graduate of the University of New Hampshire (‘91, ‘96G).
+When not immersed in the past, Kim works as a high school counselor.
+She is a lifelong resident of New Hampshire except for two stints living south of the Mason-Dixon.
+She lives in Hancock with her husband Marshell and Pemi the hiking therapy dog.

 Contact